Did you happen to record Monty Python’s Flying Circus when it was shown on PBS back in the 1970s?

 If you need people to wear local costumes, hire locals who normally wear local costumes.
 If you need to establish decadence without being decadent, take a break from the naturalism and be absurd.

-How to diminish an authority figure by an even larger authority figure.
+How to diminish an authority figure with an even larger authority figure.

 If you need debonair party-goers at a rural mansion, throw a debonair party at a rural mansion.